 MER Article From the Editor (Fall 2003) August 2003 was a cruel month.
 Parties still unknown detonated a car bomb outside the Jordanian embassy in Baghdad, killing 17 Iraqis.
-Two weeks later, an unclaimed truck bomb devastated the UN headquarters in the Iraqi capital, killing 23 people, including UN Special Representative Sergio Vieira de The Editors • 4 min read
+Two weeks later, an unclaimed truck bomb devastated the UN headquarters in the Iraqi capital, killing 23 people, including UN Special Representative Sergio Vieira de Mello.
+On the The Editors • 4 min read

 MER Article From the Editor (Summer 2003) Two months after the welcome demise of Saddam Hussein’s regime, it has become customary to say that the US won the war and is losing the peace in Iraq.
 This formulation, coined to describe US neglect of Afghanistan following the fall of the Taliban, gives the Bush administration too much credit.
 The The Editors • 3 min read